opendocsg/slw-judgments-backfill/2005_SGCA_4/report.md

 **Judith Prakash J:**

 1       This appeal is one of three arising out of an inquiry conducted by Assistant Registrar Phang Hsiao Chung (“AR Phang”) into the assets of the estate of Ong Seng King (also known as Ong Seng Keng, Ong Keng Seng, Ong King Seng and Arief Husni) (“the deceased”).
 The parties participating in the inquiry are all beneficiaries of the estate of the deceased.
-Before the High Court, AR Phang’s findings were contested: see [2003] SGHC 126.
-Those appeals were, however, dismissed by Choo Han Teck J ([2004] SGHC 131) and the parties have now appealed further.
+Before the High Court, AR Phang’s findings were contested: see <span class="citation">[2003] SGHC 126</span>.
+Those appeals were, however, dismissed by Choo Han Teck J (<span class="citation">[2004] SGHC 131</span>) and the parties have now appealed further.

 **Background**